 Step 2: Open Kapwing's Studio

 Now that your reaction video has been recorded, it's time to put the videos together for your viewers.
-Head to Kapwing.com and click "Start Editing" to go to the Kapwing Studio, where you can start editing.
+Head to Kapwing.com and click "Start Editing" to go to the Kapwing editor, where you can start editing your video.

 Most reaction videos have similar arrangements, so we went ahead and created some reaction video templates for you to edit.
 Just click "Make It" below this Reaction Video Template, and you'll be directed to the Kapwing Studio, where you can move & resize the inset video placeholder to the spot you want.